Nephrotic syndrome, idiopathic

 - in some cases, a conversion enzyme inhibitor or an antagonist of the angiotensin 2 receptors can be added to decrease proteinuria, especially if high arterial blood pressure is present.

-The complications of nephrotic syndrome are:
+The complications of the nephrotic syndrome are:

 - infections due to decreased IgG levels: notably, spontaneous bacterial peritonitis (Str. pneumoniae), pneumonia (Str. pneumoniae, H. influenzae, St. aureus...)